thefluidxyz/package/docs/sdk/lib-base.populatablefluid.opentrove.md

 ## PopulatableFluid.openTrove() method

-Open a new Trove by depositing collateral and borrowing LUSD.
+Open a new Trove by depositing collateral and borrowing SAI.

 <b>Signature:</b>